Welcome to Valencia port of call!

 - Valencia port information (Valencia cruise terminal, getting around the port)

-- 12 best things to do in Valencia, port highlight, Valencia shore excursions
+- 12 best things to do in Valencia, port highlights, Valencia shore excursions

 Valencia Port Information

 Besides being an important Mediterranean cruise passenger and ferry port, the port of Valencia is Europe’s 5th largest cargo and container seaport.
-The port is located in an industrial area, approximately 9 km/5.5 mi from the historic city center.
+The port is located in an industrial area, approximately 10 km/6 miles (a 25-minute drive) from the historic city center.

 Cruise ships in port usually dock at the Trasmediterránea cruise terminal located on the Poniente Quay (Muelle de Poniente).
 This terminal consists of 2 berths (395m and 379m long respectively) located close to the Valencia Passenger Terminal, where cruise passengers have access to a tourist information center, a duty-free shop, a restaurant/cafeteria, souvenir shops, Internet Access, phones, restrooms.
 This passenger terminal also provides regular ferry transportation to and from the Balearic Islands.